tarcianofilho/tarcianofilho/README.md

 <h1 align="center">Hello, my name is Tarciano 👋</h1>

 # About me
-I'm just a developer studying Frontend Development, focusing on JavaScript, HTML and CSS.
+I'm just a data science student, focusing on Python.
 Also working well with tools like VS Code and Git to improve my portfolio.

 ## What I'm using right now
 <div>